canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 *  Monitor, keyboard, and mouse for the MAAS system (a laptop's built-in devices should be sufficient)

-*  Video cable for NUC (HDMI, Mini DisplayPort, or a converter like a MiniDP to VGA)

-*  At least 1 TB of disk space with which to mirror the Ubuntu archives, if desired (an external USB3 hard disk may be used for this, if necessary)
+*  At least 1 TB of disk space with which to mirror the Ubuntu archives, if desired.
+(An external USB3 hard disk may be used for this, if necessary.)

 Note that these hardware requirements are geared toward a typical testing environment.
 You may need to expand this list in some cases.
 For